- Change of address

 - Unoccupied property rating

-Use our change of address form if you are taking responsibility for a property in the Borough, moving from one business address to another, no longer responsible for a business property or you are a letting agent advising us of a change of responsibility.
+Use our change of address form if you are taking responsibility for a property in the Borough, moving from one business address to another or no longer responsible for a business property.
+If you are a Landlord or Letting Agent informing us of a change of tenant please use our Landlord Change of Tenant e-form.

 - Change of Address e-form [e-form opens a new window]